TL;DR

 First, there is a record supply of businesses that are ready to be sold, driven by generational turnover in ownership.

 Second, there is a growing class of modern acquirers, from search funds and solo capitalists to family offices, all actively seeking deal flow.
-At the same time, private equity is moving aggressively down-market, as returns in larger deals have compressed and rates remain elevated, smaller acquisitions have become one of the most attractive paths to generate alpha.
+At the same time, private equity is moving aggressively down-market.

-Third, new technical capabilities make it possible to automate previously manual workflows, match buyers and sellers with precision, and compress time-to-close without hiring armies of analysts.
+Third, new technical capabilities make it possible to automate previously manual workflows, match buyers and sellers with precision, and compress time-to-close.

 What was once too manual, too slow, and too expensive can now be reimagined as agentic infrastructure.
 This is not incremental tooling.
 It is a first principles redesign of the investment banking model.